creativeslice/goldenegg-public/README.md

 ## Components

 As of 2.0.3, there is some extra automation to components including a new wrapper function for including a component.
-SCSS files are auto discovered and compiled similar JavaScript files.
+SCSS files are auto discovered and compiled similar to JavaScript files.

 ### Including a Component